Macron Says EU Wants Visibility On Brexit Deal Backstop Within 30 Days - UrduPoint

 Macron Says EU Wants 'Visibility' On Brexit Deal Backstop Within 30 Days

-The European Union wants to have some "visibility" on Brexit deal backstop within 30 days, French President Emmanuel Macon said Thursday at a meeting with UK Prime Minister Boris Johnson
+The European Union wants to have some "visibility" on Brexit deal backstop within 30 days, French President Emmanuel Macron said Thursday at a meeting with UK Prime Minister Boris Johnson

-MOSCOW (UrduPoint News / Sputnik - 22nd August, 2019) The European Union wants to have some "visibility" on Brexit deal backstop within 30 days, French President Emmanuel Macon said Thursday at a meeting with UK Prime Minister Boris Johnson.

 German Chancellor Angela Merkel said Wednesday at a meeting with Johnson that a Northern Irish backstop alternative could be found within 30 days.